 As health care professionals, favourable health outcomes are our foremost and primary aim.
 Unfortunately, sometimes things don’t go to plan and adverse events develop.
-World-wide, hundreds of thousands O&G specialists regularly perform surgical interventions and we can estimate that approximately 10% of all patients will develop at least one adverse event after surgery.
+World-wide, hundreds of thousands O&G specialists regularly perform major surgical interventions and we can estimate that approximately 10% of all patients will develop at least one adverse event after surgery.

 The article outlines symptoms or red flags to look out for after surgery.
 Postoperative symptoms may be part of the normal recovery or point to a possible adverse event.
 Most are minor and can be managed through the GP.

 - nausea or increasing abdominal pain with vomiting

 - respiratory symptoms such as difficulty breathing or sudden onset chest pain